Chapter 55 BWV 37 Wer da gläubet und getauft wird

 The first three phrases of the chorale are taken by the soprano with the alto attempting minimal ‘stereo’ imitations.
 The text states----God, Father, Hero You have loved me eternally through Your Son.
 The word geliebet----here conveying the fact of God’s love----is extended over two additional bars (10 and 11) also, perhaps, creating a musical image of something that continues or persists i.e. the notion of eternity mentioned in the text.

-This takes us to what would have been the normal double bar-line of the plain chorale melody and the first phrases are repeated but now with the alto leading the soprano.
+This takes us to what would have been the normal double bar-line of the plain chorale melody.
+As we would expect the first phrases are repeated but now with the alto leading the soprano.
 The words present a metaphor of Christ and Soul as Man and Wife, and the extended bars (21-22) now emphasise the natural joy of that event.

 Two bars of ritornello take us to bar 25 and the rest of the chorale is similarly dispensed, the text simply offering eternal praise in return for Divine love.
 For the final phrase, the longest of all, the voices combine with a melisma in sixths and thirds, a musical manifestation of the praise that is owed to God and a symbol of our union with Him.

 Thus the movement encapsulates fully the sense of mutual love between Man and God whilst the remainder of the cantata stresses the necessity for faith and belief as fundamental prerequisites for this perfect union.

-Bach returns to the practice of beginning with a chorus although this was not to be his inevitable routine as the cycle draws to a close.
+Bach returns to the practice of beginning with a chorus, although this was not to be his inevitable routine as the cycle draws to a close.
 In fact, of the last ten cantatas only three, Cs 37, 172 and 194 begin with one although in some cases they may emerge later.
-It would be interesting to know if Bach had already determined upon the scheme of composing a cycle largely consisting of chorale cantatas.
+It would be interesting to know if Bach had, at this time, determined upon the scheme of composing a cycle largely consisting of chorale cantatas.
 If so, he may well have thought that some relief from large scale choruses might be appropriate at this particular stage; the young performers and the congregations would certainly be getting plenty of them when the second cycle burst upon them with C 20 in less than a month’s time!
-Bach might even have begun planning and composing them at this time although it seems unlikely simply because he had to present seven (!) cantatas in the month of May 1724 and that cannot have left him much time for other composition.
-This may, of course, also explain why not all of them contain choruses.
+Bach might even have begun planning and composing them although it seems unlikely simply because he had to present seven (!) cantatas in the month of May 1724 and that cannot have left him much leeway for the production of other compositions.
+This may well explain why not all of them contain choruses.

 Whatever the circumstances may have been of the composition of the opening movement of C 37, there is internal evidence that suggests that Bach took great pains to integrate it into the fabric of the overall composition.
 There are numerous examples in the second cycle where it is indisputable that he took motives from the closing chorale and used them as the building bricks of other movements.
 Here he applies the same technique.
 The opening two oboe notes call to mind those of the first chorale, the descending bass scales (from bar 23) its final phrase.
 The repeated notes of the violin melody from (bar 2) are a reflection of the first phrase of the closing chorale.
 Such subliminal references to recurring musical shapes pervade the entire chorus.